ennegineer/webscraping/README.md

 ### NASA Mars News

-* Scrape the [Mars News Site](https://redplanetscience.com/) and collect the latest News Title and Paragraph Text.
+* This [Mars News Site](https://redplanetscience.com/) was scraped to collect the latest News Title and Paragraph Text.

 ### JPL Mars Space Images - Featured Image

-* Scrape the featured image from the [Featured Space Image site](https://spaceimages-mars.com).
+* The [Featured Space Image site](https://spaceimages-mars.com) was used to scrape the page's featured image.

 ### Mars Facts